Category Archives: Preventative Dental

 Water Works

 Our bodies are made up of 70% water.
 Water helps keep us hydrated, helps flush toxins and remove waste, and keeps our skin looking healthy, and helps keep our muscles moving.
 Water is the healthiest drink available.
-Did you know water is vital to our teeth and oral health as well?
-Hydration Water is the…
+Did you know water works as a vital resource to our teeth and oral health as well?
+Hydration…

 Your Teeth Are Essential